How to Drill Into Steel Like a Pro

 Step Two: If the piece of metal you intend to drill is thin and lightweight, you may want to clamp it securely to the piece of wood.
 The drilling action can cause the metal to spin rapidly as the drill penetrates the metal.
 This can happen without warning and cause a nasty cut if you’re not careful.

 Step Three: If you’re drilling a large diameter hole, say 3/8-inch or larger, you’ll want to drill smaller pilot holes first in the metal.
-Start with a 1/8-inch hole and increase the hole by an 1/8-inch as you work your way to the larger hole diameter.
+Start with a 1/8-inch hole and then next use a 1/4-inch bit to enlarge the hole.
+Finish the hole with a 3/8-inch bit.

 Step Four: Drilling into metal, especially metal over 1/4-inch thick, can create lots of heat and friction.
 Heat can and will damage drill bits.
 Professionals use oil when drilling steel.
 The oil lubricates the metal and drill bit as it spins.
 The oil also acts as a heat sink absorbing much of the heat.
 Simply squirt oil on the metal before you start to drill and add more oil as you drill.